MIRAvzw/qt-brisa/doc/docSource/code_examples.rst

             void turnOn();               // Turns on the light
             void turnOff();              // Turns off the light void exit();                 // Exits the application
             void list();                 // Lists all the devices;
-            void setTargetResponse(QString response, QString method); // Gets the SetTarget response void getTargetResponse(QString response, QString method); // Gets the GetTarget response void getStatusResponse(QString response, QString method); // Gets the GetStatus response void onNewDevice(BrisaControlPointDevice *dev);    //Slot for when a device comes in the network. void onRemovedDevice(QString desc);                //Slot for when a device leaves the network.
+            // Gets the SetTarget response
+            void setTargetResponse(QString response, QString method);
+            // Gets the GetTarget response
+            void getTargetResponse(QString response, QString method);
+            // Gets the GetStatus response
+            void getStatusResponse(QString response, QString method);
+            //Slot used when a device joins the network. void onNewDevice(BrisaControlPointDevice *dev);
+            //Slot used when a device leaves the network. void onRemovedDevice(QString desc);
     };

 Our Control Point header file is ready, so let us